OmniTRAX: 2010s to present

 By March 2016, OmniTRAX owned 20 shortline railroads operating in 12 U.S. states and three Canadian provinces.
 In the early months of the year, it spent $14 million restoring 7 mi of track between Greeley and Windsor, Colorado.
 This halved the rail traffic passing through the town of Fort Collins by providing a shorter route for traffic intended for routing along the Union Pacific.
 In July of that year, the company partnered with the Topflight Grain Cooperative to operate the new Decatur Central Railroad.
 OmniTRAX purchased 16 mi of Decatur Junction Railway track that connected Topflight's facility at the Midwest Inland Port near Cisco, Illinois, with a variety of grain and cereal processing plants in and around Macon County, Illinois.
 The top companies shared the costs of equipment and operations of the railroad.

 OmniTRAX proposed buying Iowa Pacific Holdings' Sanford Lake Branch track (also known as the Saratoga-North Creek Railway), which ran 29 mi from North Creek, New York, to Tahawus, New York, in August 2019.
 The firm also proposed buying track owned by Warren County which ran from North Creek to Corinth, New York.
 This would allow OmniTRAX to make additional connections with Class I railroads.
 Local residents, concerned that OmniTRAX would permit its track to be used for the storage of oil tank cars, opposed the sale.
 Warren County officials did not want to sell their track for fear of losing control over the uses to which it could be put.
 After a year of public debate, OmniTRAX declined to pursue both deals.

 In July 2019, OmniTRAX purchased the 100 mi Winchester & Western Railroad's Virginia Division from Covia Holdings for $105 million.
 The division included 53 mi of track in western Virginia and 47 mi of track in New Jersey.
 The purchase was subject to review and approval by the Surface Transportation Board, a federal agency.
 It was completed in September 2019.

 OmniTRAX picked up its 25th rail operation in August 2022, when it was selected to run the Port of Catoosa Industrial Railroad (PCIR) by Tulsa Ports.

-Churchill controversy
+Churchill rail line

-In 1997 the Canadian National Railway sold the Port of Churchill and accompanying rail line to OmniTRAX as part of the privatization of CN.
+In 1997, the Canadian National Railway sold the Port of Churchill and accompanying rail line to OmniTRAX as part of the privatization of CN.
 OmniTRAX operated the railway for the ensuing two decades, shipping mostly wheat to the Port of Churchill on behalf of the Canadian Wheat Board.